-The garden Route is one of the most beautiful areas in South Africa and one of the favorite places to visit for both locals and foreigners.
-The combination of beaches, lush forest, beautiful towns and national parks is just perfect for a great in nature holiday.
+The Garden Route is one of the most beautiful areas in South Africa and one of the favorite places to visit for both locals and foreigners.
+The combination of beaches, lush forests, beautiful towns, and national parks is just perfect for a great in nature holiday.
 Because there are hundreds of kilometers of sandy beaches it’s still possible to find a non-crowded beach during peak season, in the Christmas holidays.
-The best beaches can be found in Plettenberg Bay, Sedgefield, Knysna, Mossel Bay and Storms River National Park.
+The best beaches can be found in Plettenberg Bay, Sedgefield, Knysna, Mossel Bay, and Storms River National Park.

 Garden Route is a great place for outdoor enthusiasts and adventure lovers with tons of activities to do in the area.
-The best are: paragliding in Sedgefield with great beach views; whale watching and snorkeling with seals in Plettenberg Bay; shark diving in Mossel Bay; lilo and kayaking in the Storms River National Park and of course famous bungee jumping from Bloukrans bridge, the highest bridge bungee in the world.
-There are many stunning hiking trails along the coastline, past unspoilt beaches, one of the most beautiful and famous ones is the Otter trail.
-For those who want to combine beach holidays with visiting safari parks and seeing African animals there are several game lodges on the Garden Route to visit.
+The best is paragliding in Sedgefield with great beach views; whale watching and snorkeling with seals in Plettenberg Bay; shark diving in Mossel Bay; lilo and kayaking in the Storms River National Park and of course famous bungee jumping from Bloukrans Bridge, the highest bridge bungee in the world.
+There are many stunning hiking trails along the coastline, past unspoiled beaches, one of the most beautiful and famous ones is the Otter trail.
+For those who want to combine beach holidays with visiting safari parks and seeing African animals, there are several game lodges on the Garden Route to visit.

 WHEN TO VISIT THE GARDEN ROUTE?

-The best time to visit the area is January – March andafter Christmas holidays; warm weather, little rain and not too many people.
+The best time to visit the area is January – March and after the Christmas holidays; warm weather, little rain and not too many people.